InterNetX/js-domainrobot-sdk-expressjs/README.md

-# Example Implementation of the InterNetX PHP Domainrobot SDK
+# Example Implementation of the InterNetX JS Domainrobot SDK

 ## Preamble